 After the war, the dish became more symbolic and more culture-bound.
 In 1951, Henrietta Nesbitt, Roosevelt’s White House head housekeeper, said in her Cookbook ‘Feeding the Roosevelt’s and Their Guests’ that “apple pie was the President’s preference among pies” and that it was “generally conceded to be the All-American favorite.”The quick development of the Modern food industry made pie-making simpler.
 The number of pie eaters became larger as instant puddings and pre-made crusts started to appear.
 In 1974, a commercial jingle described Americans’ culture as “Baseball, hot dogs, apple pie, and Chevrolet, they go together in the good ol’ USA.”

 Now, the American beloved pie is hugged and celebrated with pride. chocolate and pumpkin pie are fan favorites, but apple pie remains a symbolic dish with more presence in Americans’ life.
 In a survey, 19% of Americans said that apple pie is their favorite kind of pie!

-How To Make Moroccan Sweet Pie, Apple Pastilla With Walnut:
+How To Make Moroccan-Style Sweet Pie, Apple Pastilla With Walnut:

-- In a frying pan melt half amount of butter, add the apple slices and half amount of sugar, and cook them, stirring, for 10 over high heat until they are tender.
+- In a frying pan, melt half the amount of unsalted butter or vegan butter, add the apple slices, add half the amount of sugar, and cook, stirring, over high heat for 10 minutes until tender.

 - Now, preheat the oven to 400°F (200°C) and place a baking sheet inside to heat.

-- Place the perfumed apples in the center of two sheets of brick pastry, fold to enclose the mixture, and seal the edges.
-Repeat the same process with the three other pastillas.
+- Place the perfumed apples in the center of two sheets of phyllo dough, fold to enclose the mixture, and seal the edges (repeat the same process with the three other pastillas).

-I hope this perfectly sweetened apple pie recipe will please you!
+I hope this perfectly sweetened apple pie will please you a lot!
 Believe me, You can not imagine how good your kitchen will smell during the preparation!